 Vizoguard vs Surfshark — Full Comparison for 2026

 Surfshark built its reputation as the go-to budget VPN with one standout feature: unlimited simultaneous devices.
-Vizoguard takes a different approach — combining an encrypted VPN with AI-powered threat detection, phishing protection, and real-time connection monitoring.
+Vizoguard takes a different approach — combining an encrypted VPN with AI-powered threat detection, phishing protection, and Privacy Autopilot.
 Both services are affordable, but they solve different problems.
 This comparison covers pricing, security depth, performance, privacy, and who each service is actually built for.

 Quick Verdict